Optimal Short-Circuit Resilient Formulas: Applications for Circuits with Short-Circuit Noise

 \begin{remark} In the above, formulas are assumed to have fan-in 2 and protocols are assumed to communicate bits.
-However, the same reasoning and conversion applies also for a more general case, where each $\AND$, $\OR$ gate has fan-in $k$, and the protocol sends symbols from alphabet of size~$|\Sigma|=k$.
+However, the same reasoning and conversion also applies for a more general case, where each $\AND$-gate and $\OR$-gate has fan-in $k$, and the protocol sends symbols from an alphabet of size~$|\Sigma|=k$.

 Furthermore, while our claims below are stated and proved assuming fan-in~2, all our claims apply to any arbitrary fan-in~$k$. \end{remark}